Pie115/Awesome-Game/README.md

  > Description: The character class is an abstract class with derived classes Boss and PlayableCharacter.
 The Boss and PlayableCharacter class will have abilities, items and special traits that will affect overall gameplay.
 The Boss and Character classes will be handled by the Game and GameManager.
  >
 Single Responsibility Principle:
-Adding a game and game manager class to separate inputs and outputs.
+Adding a game and game manager class to separate the UI management from data managment.
 The game manager manages the inputs of the game such as starting/quitting the game, creating a character, using abilities, and calling the game itself to input the actions in the game class.
 The game class takes the inputs from the game manager and outputs depending on the game manager.
 The changes allow us to separate the outputs and the inputs which allows us to have more organized functionality.

 Liskov Substitution Principle:
 We add bosses with their own unique items and abilities.
 The playable character classhave their own unique items and abilities.
 These classes are inherited from the character class.
 They all have the same basic attack with different abilities and items.
 This will prevent the playable character from using abilities and items that only a boss should use and vice versa.